-Social care employers use a variety of application methods depending on whether they are in the public, private or voluntary sector.
-Locals authority recruiters typically use application forms as this makes it straightforward to comply with equal opportunities guidelines.
-Whichever method of recruitment an employer is using, it’s vital to show in detail that you’re the right person for the job.
+Social work employers use a variety of application methods depending on whether they're in the public, private or voluntary sector.
+For example, local authority recruiters typically use application forms as this makes it straightforward to comply with equal opportunities guidelines.
+However, whichever method of recruitment an employer is using, it’s vital to show how you’re the right person for the job.

 Make sure you give yourself time

 You don't need to complete your application in one go – and in fact, it's better not to.
 Give yourself time to come up with good examples of the qualities being asked for and to craft strong responses to questions.
 Work on your answers in a wordprocessing application first so that you can spellcheck and proofread them carefully before pasting them in.

 The person specification sets out the competencies needed for the role, and you need to address each of these to show that you're a good match.
 The employer will be looking for evidence that you can do the job and also wants to see that you can communicate clearly and concisely.